syntactician/SNaPP/Manual/CIPI_F15_Protcol.md

 2. That checklist is reproduced and elaborated here:
     1. **Arrival time if waiting** – If you are unable to immediately begin proctoring, write down the participant's time of arrival on the daily participant list.
 Do not proceed with the rest of the checklist until you are ready to proctor the full lab session for the participant.
     2. **Informed consent form** – Have the subject sign the form, and put it in the manila folder.
 While they do, give them an overview:
-        a. **hooking up to equipment** – Explain that we’ll be attaching a couple of electrodes to their fingers, the removal of which isn’t any worse than a Band-Aid.
+        a. **hooking up to equipment** – Explain that we’ll be attaching a couple of electrodes to their fingers, wrist, and ankles, the removal of which isn’t any worse than a Band-Aid.
         b. **watch videos** – Explain they'll be shown a few short video clips (informed consent may have wording about the video clips being potentially distressing, but if they pick up on this, ensure them that we haven’t had anyone have an issue with the videos yet).
         c. **answer survey questions** – Explain that they'll be answering some survey questions.
     3. **Chewing gum** – Ask if they're chewing gum, and if so, have them dispose of it.